NYC’s Best Prenatal Yoga Teachers Share their Favorite Moves

-There's so many incredible benefits of prenatal yoga, for both the body and mind.
-Practicing yoga throughout pregnancy can not only keep you centered as a mom-to-be, but also help you prep for birth, and create a strong foundation for motherhood.
+There’s so many incredible benefits of prenatal yoga, for both the body and mind.
+Practicing yoga throughout pregnancy can not only keep you centered as a mom-to-be, but yoga poses for labor can also help you prep for birth, and create a strong foundation for motherhood.

 Luckily, here in New York City, we have some of the best prenatal yoga teachers out there.
 We asked the very talented photographer and birth doula Laura Vladimirova to document some of those prenatal yoga teachers in their favorite prenatal yoga poses.
 Below, find Laura’s beautiful portraits, ordered in a very special prenatal vinyasa sequence you can do at home.
 Namaste.